We've compiled the Apple Christmas Gift Guide 2018 to help make Apple Christmas shopping a little easier this year.

 Alongside the iPhone XR, Apple has kept the idea of a truly premium iPhone option alive.
 They have packed their latest processor and camera into the same body as last years iPhone X and called it the iPhone XS.
 Alongside this, they have released the iPhone XS Max which features the largest screen on an iPhone ever.

 It’s worth noting that these two phones feature the same processors and same primary camera lens featured in the iPhone XR.
 However, there are a few places they differentiate themselves.
-They feature a second camera lens which allows for a 2x optical zoom and 10x digital zoom, a brilliant OLED screen that is considered the best on the market and a premium steel frame as opposed to the
+They feature a second camera lens which allows for a 2x optical zoom and 10x digital zoom, a brilliant OLED screen that is considered the best on the market and a premium steel frame as opposed to the aluminium one of the iPhone XR.
+But these improvements come with a price tag.

-While there is no doubt the XS represents the best iPhone available, unless you truly
+While there is no doubt the XS represents the best iPhone available, unless you truly idolise your iPhone and demand only the best regardless of the cost, it’s hard not to recommend that most people will be perfectly delighted with the iPhone XR.

 iPhone 7 & iPhone 8